backstage/backstage/docs/frontend-system/architecture/07-routes.md

 };
 ```

-Line 6 uses a hook called `useRouteRef` to access a getter function that returns the details page path.
-On line 11, we call the getter, passing it an object with the kind, namespace, and name.
+We use the `useRouteRef` hook to create a link generator function that returns the details page path.
+We then call the link generator, passing it an object with the kind, namespace, and name.
 These parameters are used to construct a concrete path to details the "Foo" details page.

 Let's see how the details page can get the parameters from the URL: